 Both events have resulted in many questions and confusion in our community that I’d like to address in this post.

-- A powerful GraphQL query engine
+- A GraphQL query engine and web server

 - A serverless function component, providing means to implement common workflows like authentication or other business logic

 - A permission system, based on GraphQL permission queries

 - The graphcool CLI, that is used to deploy a specific configuration of the above components to a Graphcool service

 You can read more about the Graphcool Framework in the documentation.

 There’s a detailed discussion in this forum thread about why it can be beneficial to use Prisma over the Graphcool Framework.

 Prisma is the perfect choice if you need a fully-fledged GraphQL server.
 In combination with graphql-yoga and Prisma bindings, it allows to quickly build powerful GraphQL servers that are flexible and cater to all your use cases.
 Using GraphQL boilerplates, you can easily bootstrap the foundation for your GraphQL server that already comes with features like authentication and realtime capabilities.
 To deploy your GraphQL server to the web, you can use great one-click deployment tools such as Zeit Now or Apex Up.

 Graphcool Framework offers an opinionated backend setup.